-Master of Engineering and Master of Science, Thesis Option
+Master of Science, Thesis Option

 The examination covers the thesis research and may also cover academic preparation and basic principles and applications.
 A final exam can be taken no sooner than two semesters after approval of a student's plan of study and research proposal.